ONSdigital/sml-user-docs/README.md

 Welcome to the Statistical Methods Library user documentation repository.

-Here you will find user guides explaining how to install and use our methods as well as the methodology behind them.
+Here you will find user guides explaining how to install and use our methods and the methodology behind them, as well as example data to test running the methods.

 ### Sml-small methods
 - [Date Adjustment](UserGuides/DateAdjustment/DateAdjustment.md)